-5.3.
-Experimental results
+5.3 Experimental results

 The first set of experiments evaluates the impact of environmental parameters on the performance and dependability of MSPastry.
+Unless stated otherwise, the experiments ran using the Gnutella trace with the GATech topology.

 Network topology The fraction of lookup messages lost by MSPastry averaged over the whole Gnutella trace was below 1.6×10^{-5} for all three topologies and there were no routing inconsistencies.
 The control traffic was mostly independent of the underlying network topology as expected: it was 0.239 messages per second per node for CorpNet, 0.245 for GATech, and 0.256 for Mercator.
 The RDP varies significantly with the network topology.
 We obtained an RDP of 1.45 for CorpNet, 1.80 for GATech, and 2.12 for Mercator.
-There is an explanation for the different RDP values with the different topologies in [5].
+These values are very similar to the RDP results obtained in experiments without failures in the same topologies [4], which shows that MSPastry provides low delay.
+There is an explanation for the difference between the topologies in [4].

 Failure Traces Figure 4 shows RDP and control traffic for the different traces with normalized time.
-The graph on the center shows the fluctuation in control traffic that follows the daily and weekly variations in node arrival and failure rates.
-The graph on the right, which breaks down control messages by type for the Gnutella trace, shows that the fluctuations are due predominantly to increased distance probes with increased arrival rate and to self-tuning of active probing periods with changing failure rate.
-Self-tuning ensures that the RDP remains approximately constant despite the changing node arrival and failure rates as shown in the graph on the left.
+Figure 4(b) shows a fluctuation in control traffic that follows the daily and weekly variations in node arrival and failure rates.
+Figure 4(c), which breaks down control messages by type, shows that the fluctuations are due predominantly to increased distance probes with increased arrival rate and to self-tuning of active probing periods with changing failure rate.
+Self-tuning ensures that the RDP remains approximately constant despite the changing node arrival and failure rates as shown in Figure 4(a).